Profile Image

 Research Overview

-My research focuses on the phenomenon ‘collective intelligence,’ the ability of groups to make better decisions than individuals.
-Although collective intelligence has been the subject of scientific study for over a century, we still know little the circumstances under which animals achieve higher (or indeed worse) cognitive abilities by pooling information in nature.
-We investigate this question using homing pigeons and acorn ants as model organisms.
-To understand ‘how’ collective intelligence emerges, we often develop mathematical models and computer simulations based on rich empirical data, thanks to cutting-edge GPS devices and high resolution video cameras.
-Our research ultimately tackles the longstanding question: why some animals make decisions as a group and some don’t.
+My research focuses on the phenomenon of ‘collective cognition,’ the ability of groups to achieve higher cognitive abilities than individuals.
+Although collective cognition has been studied scientifically for over a century, we still know little about the circumstances under which animals achieve it by pooling information in nature.
+We explore this question using homing pigeons and acorn ants as model organisms.
+To understand how collective cognition emerges, we develop mathematical models and computer simulations based on rich empirical data collected using cutting-edge GPS devices and high-resolution video cameras.

 Research Interests